What to Expect

 Class “A” Technical School (23 weeks) in Pensacola, FL, for training in fundamentals of basic communication and computer/network theory, communication techniques and platforms, basic network configuration, communication troubleshooting theory and techniques, cryptographic equipment operations and communication security.

 After you’ve completed training, you may expect assignments worldwide, with duty stations throughout the continental United States and Hawaii.
 CTNs have opportunities to be assigned to afloat staffs, direct support and shore-based commands.
 There are limited opportunities for assignment to special warfare commands.

-To learn more about the specific training path for Cryptologic Technicians Networks, locate a recruiter.
+To learn more about the specific training path for Cryptologic Technicians Networks, connect with a recruiter.